Why is Developing Constantly (the fourth attribute) so important?

 The Japanese and Americans took up this new technology and between 1970 and 1988, Swiss watch employment fell from 90,000 to 28,000.
 It took over a decade of pain before this now significantly smaller Swiss watch industry started to embrace the new technology (in the shape of Swatch) and started to build back its world leading reputation.

-Arguably, had the Swiss watch industry been sourced from their Why, (to be at the leading edge of timekeeping and to constantly develop time keeping accuracy) rather than sourced from What they did (make exceptional mechanical timepieces), there might have been a different outcome with much less pain.
+Arguably, had the Swiss watch industry been sourced from their Higher Purpose, (to be at the leading edge of timekeeping and to develop constantly time keeping accuracy) rather than sourced from What they did (make exceptional mechanical timepieces), there might have been a different, less painful.